kelemen/netbeans-gradle-project/readme.md

   because the Gradle Tooling API will do everything before actually returning models to work on.
-This is especially painful on the first project open because it will actually download every single dependency before returning (even test dependencies).
+This is especially painful on the first project open because it will actually download every single dependency before returning (even test dependencies). **To improve performance, you should set the installation directory of Gradle.** It can be set in the *Tools/Options/Miscellaneous/Groovy* panel.
 - It is not possible to directly open projects without a *build.gradle*.
   To open such projects, open its parent project and find the project to be opened in the *SubProjects* node, then right click/"Open Subproject".